willshf/willshf/README.md

 - 👋 Hi, I’m @willshf
-- 👀 I’m interested in mathematics & computer science
+- 👀 I’m interested in mathematics, computer science and physics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python & java
 - 💞️ I’m looking to collaborate on...
-- 📫 How to reach me discord: @willshf#4043
+- 📫 How to reach me: discord: @willshf#4043

 <!---
 willshf/willshf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.